sergiusens/snappy-docs/build-snaps/pre-built.md

 ## Further customisations

 This plugin dumps the content from a specified source.
-In the cases where dumping the content needs some mangling or organizing one would take advantage of the core functionalities available to plugins such as: `filesets`, `stage`, `snap` and `organize`.
+In the cases where dumping the content needs some mangling or organizing one would take advantage of the core functionalities available to plugins such as: `filesets`, `stage`, `prime` and `organize`.

 ### Extending and overriding behaviour